Akhand6886/Nocturnal-Codex/README.md

 -   **Purpose**: Manages dynamic, long-form content that may be updated frequently by content editors.
 -   **Implementation**: The `src/lib/contentful.ts` file contains the logic to connect to the Contentful Delivery API.
     -   `createClient()`: Initializes the Contentful client using environment variables for the Space ID and Access Token.
-    -   `fetchBlogPosts()`, `fetchThinkTankArticles()`: These functions query the Contentful API for collections of entries based on their Content Type ID (`blog` and `thinkTankArticle`, respectively).
+    -   `fetchBlogPosts()`, `fetchThinkTankArticles()`: These functions query the Contentful API for collections of entries based on their Content Type ID (`blogPost` and `thinkTankArticle`, respectively).
 They fetch multiple entries, sort them by date, and parse them into a structured format defined in `src/types/index.ts`.
     -   `fetchBlogPostBySlug()`, `fetchThinkTankArticleBySlug()`: These functions fetch a single entry by its unique slug.
     -   `parseBlogPost()`, `parseThinkTankArticle()`: Helper functions that transform the raw API response from Contentful into the application's specific `BlogPost` and `ThinkTankArticle` types, ensuring data consistency.

-### Contentlayer (Python Tutorials from Markdown)
+### Contentlayer (Language Tutorials from Markdown)

 -   **Purpose**: Manages content that is version-controlled with the codebase, ideal for technical documentation like programming tutorials.
 This allows developers to write content in Markdown and leverage Git for history and collaboration.
 -   **How it Works**:
-    1.  **Schema Definition**: The `contentlayer.config.ts` file defines a schema for each type of content.
-For example, a `PythonTutorial` schema specifies the expected fields in the frontmatter of the Markdown files (like `title`, `slug`, `order`).
+    1.  **Schema Definition**: The `contentlayer.config.ts` file defines a schema for a `TutorialPost`.
+This schema specifies the expected fields in the frontmatter of the Markdown files (like `title`, `slug`, `order`).
+It also includes a `computedField` to automatically determine the programming language from the file's directory path.
-    2.  **Content Creation**: Markdown files are created in the `content/tutorials/python/` directory.
-Each file's YAML frontmatter must match the schema defined in the config.
+    2.  **Content Creation**: Markdown files are created in subdirectories within `content/tutorials/`.
+For example, a Python tutorial would go in `content/tutorials/python/`, and a Java tutorial in `content/tutorials/java/`.
+Each file's YAML frontmatter must match the `TutorialPost` schema.
-    3.  **Build Process**: During the build (`next build`), Contentlayer reads all Markdown files, validates them against the schema, converts the Markdown body to HTML, and generates type-safe JSON data in the `.contentlayer/generated` directory.
+    3.  **Build Process**: During the build (`next build`), Contentlayer reads all Markdown files under `content/tutorials/`, validates them against the schema, converts the Markdown body to HTML, and generates type-safe JSON data in the `.contentlayer/generated` directory.
     4.  **Usage in App**: This generated data can be directly and safely imported into React components.
-For example: `import { allPythonTutorials } from 'contentlayer/generated'`.
+For example: `import { allTutorialPosts } from 'contentlayer/generated'`.
+Pages can then filter this array to display tutorials for a specific language.

 ### Mock Data (Topics, Languages & Wiki)

 -   **Purpose**: For foundational site content that is relatively static and integral to the site's structure.
 This includes the main topics, programming language overviews, and wiki articles.
+This content could also be migrated to Contentlayer in the future for easier management.
--   **Implementation**: The file `src/lib/data.ts` contains exported arrays of TypeScript objects (e.g., `MOCK_TOPICS`, `MOCK_PROGRAMMING_LANGUAGES`).
+-   **Implementation**: The file `src/lib/data.ts` contains exported arrays of TypeScript objects (e.g., `MOCK_TOPICS`, `MOCK_PROGRAMMING_LANGUAGES`, `MOCK_WIKI_ARTICLES`).
 This approach is extremely fast and provides full type-safety, but it requires a developer to update the content directly in the code.
 This is suitable for content that doesn't change often.

 ## 5. Static Site Generation (SSG) & Incremental Static Regeneration (ISR)